billygphillips/cefr-graded-reader/README.md

 >
 > He moved into the front room.
 A bay window faced the street, its glass filmed with dirt.
 The fireplace grate was rusted, and beside it an old wooden cupboard stood against the wall, its door hanging slightly open.
 Jamie started with the easier things --- a broken chair, a stack of damp newspapers, a crate full of nothing worth keeping.

 *Classifier: C1 at 51% confidence (B2 at 24%).
 Longer sentences, past perfect, participial phrases, atmospheric description.
-The classifier overshoot reflects both the B2 classification challenge and the domain mismatch discussed above.*
+On review, the prose does lean toward C1 --- the classifier appears to be catching real overshoot from the B2 prompt rather than misclassifying.*

 ---